Skip to main content

 How to Create a New Claim Manually in SmartMoving

-Learn how to manually create a new claim in SmartMoving when your team receives a damage report internally, so you can categorize, document, and assign the claim immediately.
+Learn how to manually create a new claim in SmartMoving when your team receives a damage report internally, including how to create a claim directly from a ticket, so you can categorize, document, and assign the claim immediately.

 Michelle Carone avatar